dieselpoint/norm/README.md

 Norm gives you a fast and convenient way to do select, insert, update and delete, and when you need more, you just drop into straight SQL.

-Norm returns results as a List of Maps, where each Map is a record of name/value pairs.
-Names are Strings and values are Java primitives.
+Norm returns results as a List of Entity objects, where each Entity is a small wrapper around a Map, and the Map is a record of name/value pairs.
+Names (columns) are Strings and values are Java primitives.
 This is a really nice structure because it maps directly to JSON and similar data structures.

 ###Sample Code